Upper East Side Neighborhood Review - Manhattan Moving Guide 2024

 Real Estate in the Upper East Side

-When it comes to real estate in the Upper East Side, there are plenty of options for both renting and purchasing.
+Regarding real estate in the Upper East Side, there are plenty of options for renting and purchasing.

 Rental prices can range from reasonable to luxurious depending on your budget and desired amenities.

-Much housing on the Upper East Side is going to apartment buildings.
+Much of the Upper East Side housing is going to apartment buildings.
 Most townhouses are going to luxury townhouses.

-Many luxury buildings offer top-of-the-line amenities such as doorman services, concierge services, fitness centers, and swimming pools.
+Many luxury buildings offer top-of-the-line amenities such as doorkeeper services, concierge services, fitness centers, and swimming pools.

 The neighborhood also offers quieter residential streets with more basic comforts, such as laundry rooms and parking options for tenants who want to stay closer to home.